ceejbot/registry-design-patterns/slides.md

 ## [fit] it's easy to write highly-coupled code
 ## [fit] inside a __non-modular__ monolith

-^ There are no physical barriers to it-- only a programmer thinking ahead and probably getting it wrong.
+^ There are no barriers to it: one repo, change lots of things all over the place.
+Only a programmer thinking ahead and probably getting it wrong.

 ---

 ## [fit] __modularity:__ let's be less vague

+^ Let's pause again to define some terms.

 ---

 ## [fit] Q: where does __modularity__ come from?
 ## [fit] A: __information hiding__

-^ Information: data and its structures and the algorithms that operate on them.

 ---